collapsed-stacks/startups/questions/11005/trademark-statement-of-use-is-a-specimen-for-each-product-or-service-required.md

 - tagged: `trademark`
 - score: 5

-<p>I have filed a trademark on USPTO and succesfully got the Notice of Allowance on four categories.</p>
+I have filed a trademark on USPTO and succesfully got the Notice of Allowance on four categories.

-<p>I have asked for a few products and services on each category, and now it's time to file the Statement of Use and I'm confused if I'll have to provide a specimen demonstrating the use in commerce for each product/service or just one per class does it.</p>
+I have asked for a few products and services on each category, and now it's time to file the Statement of Use and I'm confused if I'll have to provide a specimen demonstrating the use in commerce for each product/service or just one per class does it.

-<p>Any idea?</p>
+Any idea?

 ## Answer 11143